 Second Reading

-John Healey (Urgent Question): To ask the Secretary of State for Defence to make a statement on the state of the UK armed forces.
+James Cartlidge (Urgent Question): To ask the Secretary of State for Defence if he will make a statement on Ukraine.

-Marion Fellows If he will make a statement on his departmental responsibilities.
+Johanna Baxter If she will make a statement on her departmental responsibilities.

 Debates in the House of Commons are an opportunity for MPs from all parties to scrutinise government legislation and raise important local, national or topical issues.